This article provides a list of the most important questions to ask when choosing a long-term care facility for a parent with dementia or Alzheimer’s.

 This is often the first question adult children ask themselves when faced with the task of finding the right long term care facility for a parent with dementia or Alzheimer’s.
 This question is often quickly followed by “How much does it cost?’ and “Can we afford it?”

 As with every other search these days, your search often begins on the internet.
-Conduct a Google search of the desired location with one or two other words such as “nursing home,” or “Alzheimer’s facility” in “(name of town here).”
+Conduct a Google search of the desired location with one or two other words such as “nursing home,” “Alzheimer’s facility” in “(name of town here), or "memory care facility near me.”
 Depending on the size of the town or city you are googling, chances are you will turn up several viable options.

 Of course, that is just the start.
 More importantly, a successful search and ultimate placement requires digging into the details of each facility: the living environment, the staff and caregivers, the food, activities, safety features, policies, etc. This requires a visit and tour of each possible facility, with time spent for touring and asking questions, and even staying for lunch to sample the menu.